Blog

 5. You Make It Too Personal

 The talent acquisition process may feel entirely personal, but if you’re a recruiter, then personal feelings must not stand in the way of a good hire.
 Whether you like or dislike either the client or the candidate, your actions towards them should remain entirely neutral and your communications should reflect that.
+Professionalism is the only way forward, and it's often best to leave the feelings aside.

 6. Trusting The Written Word

 Once you’ve found who you believe to be the right candidate, the feeling of relief can be overwhelming.
 But without a thorough background check, you could be asking for trouble.
+Make sure you are not wasting your time with a candidate who could clearly be identified as a poor fit once you look past the surface.

 “Sadly, people do lie, particularly people desperate for employment in a field where they may lack key qualifications.
 Yes, it takes a bit more effort, but don’t waste time recruiting someone who never should have joined the company in the first place”, says Sarah Faulks, an HR Consultant at 1Day2write.